GlowstoneMC/Glowstone/CONTRIBUTING.md

 Declaring formal releases remains the prerogative of the project maintainer.

+## How?

+For more information on how to start contributing to Glowstone, please view our [pull request how-to](https://github.com/GlowstoneMC/GlowstonePlusPlus/wiki/PR-Handling).

 ## Changes to this arrangement

 This is an experiment and feedback is welcome!
 This document may also be subject to pull-requests or changes by contributors where you believe you have something valuable to add or change.